-Betsy DeVos, the United States secretary of Education, sparked controversy in May by stating that undocumented students and their parents can be reported to I.C.E (U.S Immigration and Customs Enforcement) by schools.
+Betsy DeVos, the United States Secretary of Education, sparked controversy in May by stating that schools could report undocumented students and their parents to I.C.E.
+(Immigration and Customs Enforcement).

-“That’s a school decision,” said DeVos in response to being asked if schools should report their undocumented students and their parents.
+“That’s a school decision,” said DeVos.
 “It’s a local community decision.”

 Devos’ statement may contradict the law.

 U.S Representative Adriano Espaillat, a New Yorker of Dominican heritage, said in an interview that immigration law is federal, not local.
 And the Supreme Court ruled in Plyler v.
 Doe (1982) that undocumented immigrants have the right to go to public school.

 Chief Justice Warren Burger wrote in the decision, “I agree without hesitation that it is senseless for an enlightened society to deprive any child — including illegal aliens — of an elementary education...
 It would be folly — and wrong.”